 Fortunately, the Tarantulace is designed and priced for beginners, and beginner routes usually don't feature tiny pockets.
 If you do encounter some pockets on moderate, less than vertical terrain, we're confident this shoe will be up to the task.
 But if you're headed to an overhanging limestone paradise, you'd be better off with a pointier, downturned model.

-Even though this shoe's midsole isn't stiff, our testers don't think it feels very sensitive.
+Even though this shoe's midsole isn't particularly stiff, our testers lament that it also feels insensitive.
 The most likely explanation is because the Tarantulace is made with 5 mm of rubber.
 For comparison, the average in our climbing shoe review is fitted with 3.9 mm.
-That means there's 28% more material between your toes and the rock than with an average shoe, let alone with the top scoring sensitive models that usually feature 3mm or less.
-The extra rubber, however, improves durability, which is probably a good tradeoff for a bargain shoe.
+That means there's 28% more material between your toes and the rock than with an average shoe, not to mention the most sensitive models that usually feature 3mm or less.
+However, the extra rubber improves durability, which is probably a good tradeoff for a bargain shoe aimed towards beginners.

-These days it's easy to spend a hundred bucks on a pair of rock climbing shoes.
-There are even a few models that are now retailing more than two hundred.
-For a fraction of that price, you can get your hands the Tarantulace.
+These days it's easy to spend over a hundred bucks on a pair of rock climbing shoes.
+There are even a few models that now retail for more than two hundred.
+For a fraction of that price, you can get your hands on the Tarantulace.
 They won't offer quite the same performance as a premium model, but we still think they're a great value for beginner and recreational climbers looking to save some money.
-This is particularly true because your footwork isn't likely to be perfect when you're learning to climb and any technique flaws, such as dragging your toes, can cause your shoes to wear out quickly.
+This is particularly true because your footwork isn't likely to be perfect when you're learning to climb, and any flaws in your technique, such as dragging your toes, can cause your shoes to wear out prematurely.

 Despite all the new technologies flooding the climbing shoe world, sometimes you just want a simple, inexpensive shoe.
-The Tarantulace is exactly that.
-For less than half the price of a high-end shoe you get a quality-made Italian shoe fitted with sticky rubber that would make the Stone Masters of a bygone era murderously jealous.
+The La Sportiva Tarantulace is exactly that.
+For less than half the price of a high-end shoe, you get a quality-made Italian shoe fitted with sticky rubber that would make the Stone Masters of a bygone era madly jealous.
 Sure, better shoes do exist, but for plenty of folks, the performance benefits of a top-scoring shoe won't be worth the added costs.
-For less than the hundred dollars, the Tarantulace performs reasonably well in all areas while providing above-average durability.
-For these reasons its our Top Pick for Beginners and Tight Budgets.
+The affordably priced Tarantulace performs reasonably well in all areas while providing above-average durability.